tinesoft/ngx-wow/README.md

   }

   ngOnDestroy() {
-    // unsubscribe to cookieconsent observables to prevent memory leaks this.wowSubscription.unsubscribe();
+    // unsubscribe to WOW observables to prevent memory leaks this.wowSubscription.unsubscribe();
   }
 }